Danny Galea: Career

-Galea signed a 1-year deal with the Canberra Raiders on 4 November 2009, and at the end of the year agreed to remain at the club for another season.
+Galea signed a one-year deal with the Canberra Raiders on 4 November 2009, and at the end of the year agreed to remain at the club for another season.
 He played in twenty games in his three years with the Raiders, and was a member of the starting side as they lost the last 6 games of 2011.

-Danny Galea signed a 2-year deal to return to the Penrith Panthers on 2 September 2011.
+Galea signed a two-year deal to return to the Penrith Panthers on 2 September 2011.

 Galea signed with the Canterbury-Bankstown Bulldogs on 28 June 2013, after being unable to make the Penrith Panthers first grade side in 2013.
-He did not play any first-grade at the Bulldogs.
+He did not play any first-grade at Canterbury club.

 Galea joined the Widnes Vikings in the Super League in 2014.
-On 4 May 2014, he signed a new deal that will keep him at Widnes for another 2 years.
+On 4 May 2014, he signed a new deal that will keep him at Widnes for another two years.
 He announced his retirement at the end of the 2015 season.